Dmccullor/climate_change_gp/README.md

 ## Data Preparation

-We used PostgerSQL to help clean and prepare our final data for analysis.
+We used PostgreSQL to help clean and prepare our final data for analysis.
 The following steps were taken to cleanse the data to make it useable for our project

 ### Preparing Sea Ice Data

-* Remove source_data column as it is not relevant to our analysis
+* Remove source data column as it is not relevant to our analysis
 * Select only columns year, extent, hemisphere that are needed for our analysis into a new table called seaicedata
 * Group data by year and hemisphere and order by year
 * Remove south hemisphere data as North hemisphere is most impacted by melting sea ice